NOAA-OWP/ngen/doc/UNITS_IN_NextGen.md

 As for the nex-###.csv outputs, these are the accumulated overland flow contributions at the point from all directly connected catchments assoicated with the nexus.
 These values should be in units of m^3/s given that a formulation's main_output_variable returns a rate, e.g. m/s, the main_output_variable is currently automatically multiplied by the catchment's area to produce the volumetric flow rate.

-That said, for users who are interested in using the CSV format, we tabulate below output as well as input variables with their units for a few commonly used hydrologic models for users' convenience.
+That said, for users who are interested in using the CSV format, we tabulate below output as well as input variables with their units for a few commonly used hydrologic models for users' reference.

 ## CFE Model